mnot/I-D/binary-structured-headers/draft.md

 }
 ~~~

-If any member cannot be represented, the entire field value MUST be serialised as a String Literal ({{literal}}).
+A List Field Value's fields are:

+* Length: The number of octets used to represent the entire List, encoded as per {{!RFC7541}}, Section 5.1, with a 5-bit prefix
+* Item: One or more Item(s) ({{types}})

 ### Dictionary Field Values

-Dictionary values (type=0x2) have a payload consisting of a stream of members.
+Dictionary values (type=0x2) have a payload consisting of a stream of Dictionary Members.

-Each member is represented by a key length, followed by that many bytes of the member-name, followed by Binary Item Types representing the member-value.
+Each member is represented by a length, followed by that many bytes of the member-name, followed by the Binary Item Type(s) representing the member-value.

 ~~~
 Dictionary Field Value {